thomasloven/website/_posts/2012-06-18-C-Headers-In-Asm.md

 	#define EXACT_PI 3
 {: .prettyprint .lang-c}
-As is usually the case with things that anoy me, there is of course a solution to this, as I found out today.
+As is usually the case with things that annoy me, there is of course a solution to this, as I found out today.
 The solution is the c preprocessor.

 Normally, when you run a c compiler, it makes multiple passes over your source file.
 The first one or two times, it runs a pre-processor.
 The preprocessor checks for things like _#include_ and _#define_ and replaces macros.
 The next pass actually compiles the code.
 Then the compiler invokes a linker and so on.